 Silimed claim to have the widest range of breast implants on the market which are made of a low-bleed silicone elastomer envelope filled with a BioDesign high performance, form stable medical grade silicone gel, able to reproduce the soft tissues of the area intended.

-In 2016, there were 310,444 breast enhancement procedures performed in the USA, demonstrating an increase of 1.5% since 2015; the number of breast enhancement procedures undertaken since 1997 has increased by 206.8%.
+In 2017, there were 333,392 breast enhancement procedures performed in the USA, demonstrating an increase of 6.6% since 2016.
 These statistics are part of a survey commissioned by the ASAPS. (the American Society for Aesthetic Plastic Surgery) and show breast augmentation as the second most popular surgical procedure in the USA.
 At the moment, similar accurate statistics are not available for the UK, but estimated figures from the major cosmetic surgery providers indicate that cosmetic surgery on breasts is the most popular aesthetic procedure in this country.

 The first breast implants of the kind that are used today underwent medical trials during the 1960’s, but before that, breast augmentation had dubious origins.
 We know that Japanese prostitutes sometimes had their breasts injected with substances such as paraffin, and non-medical grade silicone to enlarge them as they believed that American servicemen favoured women with larger breasts!